reactVII/tronsr-template/COMMUNITY_PLAN.md

 Describe the plan to support the community

-TRX will go back into people holding Tron and into hardware capacity for Testnet and Mainnet.
+Tron digital currency will go to people to hardware capacity for Testnet and Mainnet.
-I will act as a Tron ambassador and will push tons of content via these methods
+I will act as a Tron ambassador and will push tons of content via these methods Methods used will include
 YouTube I create YouTube videos illustrating how to buy Tron and develop on Tron.
 Medium Posts Similar information but text based version of YouTube videos.
 Twitter Push out the content to broader community.
 Reddit Push out the content to broader community